trivialsoftware/trivialdb/ReadMe.md

 #### Getting a Model by ID

-* `Model.get(modelID)` - returns a promise that either resolves with a model instance, ore rejects with a `DocumentNotFound` error.
+* `Model.get(modelID, options)` - returns a promise that either resolves with a model instance, ore rejects with a `DocumentNotFound` error.

 You can easily get model instances by id.
 Simply call `Model.get` and pass in the id you're looking for.
 If the id does